aio-libs/aiomysql/docs/tutorial.rst

 ========

 Python database access modules all have similar interfaces, described by the :term:`DBAPI`.
-Most relational databses use the same synchronous interface, *aiomysql* tries to provide same api you just need to use  ``yield from conn.f()`` instead of just call ``conn.f()`` for every method.
+Most relational databases use the same synchronous interface, *aiomysql* tries to provide same api you just need to use  ``yield from conn.f()`` instead of just call ``conn.f()`` for every method.